-Kevin Baggett returns for his second season as the Rider University head basketball coach with a big act to follow.
+Kevin Baggett returns for his third season as the Rider University head basketball coach in 2014-15.

 In his first year as head coach, ‘Baggs' was a finalist for two different National Coach of the Year Awards, the Ben Jobe Award and the Joe B. Hall Award.

 Baggett took a team with just two returning starters and six total letterwinners that was picked to finish seventh in the 10-team Metro Atlantic Athletic Conference in 2013 and finished in second place.

 He guided the 2012-13 Broncs to a 19-win season, the most by a Rider rookie head coach since Bob Greenwood led Rider to a 20-win season in 1962-63.
 The only other Rider basketball coach to compile 19 wins in his rookie campaign was the legendary Clair Bee.

 In 2013-14 Coach Baggett took a young team and produced two All-MAAC performers along with a MAAC All-Rookie team selection.
 His 2013-14 squad was ranked eighth in the nation in three-point field goal percentage and was 51st in Division I in three-point field goals made.

 In 2014-15, Baggett took a squad that was picked seventh in the MAAC and guided the team to a 21-win season and a second place finish in the conference, earning MAAC Coach of the Year honors as Rider was selected to play in the College Basketball Invitational tournament.
 Baggett was a finalist for the Ben Jobe National Coaching Award for the second time in three years and he was named the UPS All-District 1 Coach of the Year.

 Baggett was named the Rider men’s basketball head coach at a standing room only press conference on May 24, 2012.